DataDog/datadog-agent/tools/dep_tree_resolver/README.md

 dependency tree.

-_Note that this program only calculates the output based on the content of the main `go.mod` and its dependencies and it does not handle depndencies declared in a other isolated modules (e.g.
+_Note that this program only calculates the output based on the content of the main `go.mod` and its dependencies and it does not handle dependencies declared in a other isolated modules (e.g.
 [`tools.go`](https://github.com/DataDog/datadog-agent/blob/main/internal/tools/tools.go)._